 Working from a photo I have taken....

-First Session: I did a quick placement (I call a dot'n dash) then using these reference points sketched the flower, cup & saucer followed by color blocking an underpainting.
+I call a dot'n dash) then using these reference points sketched the flower, cup & saucer followed by color blocking an underpainting.
 A quick turp wash of the background and this little painting begins.
 In the next painting session I will complete the background before proceeding on the subjects.

 Carolyn Hietala